gnosia93/slurm-on-grv/README.md

 ![](https://github.com/gnosia93/slurm-on-grv/blob/main/tutorial/images/slurm-ws-arch.png)

-**This workshop explains about how to use AWS graviton EC2 instnaces for pytorch distributed training with slurm.**
+**This workshop is about how to use AWS graviton EC2 instances for pytorch distributed training with slurm.**
 AWS Graviton processors are custom-built by AWS to deliver the best price performance for cloud workloads.
-The Graviton processor is one of three processor options and powers Amazon EC2 instance types for general purpose, compute-optimized, memory-optimized, and storage-optimized use cases.
 Launched in 2019, Graviton2 is the second generation of AWS Graviton processors.
 Graviton2-based instance types offer up to 40% better price performance compared to fifth generation instances.
 **AWS Graviton3 processors are optimized for ML workloads and provide twice the Single Instruction Multiple Data (SIMD) bandwidth while also supporting bfloat16.**